-At the reporting date 96% of trade receivables were due from two customers (previous year 99% of trade receivables was due from four customers).
+At the reporting date 90% of trade receivables were due from three customers (previous year 96% of trade receivables was due from two customers).
 Trade receivables mainly represent amounts receivable from customers engaged in trading business of frozen food items.

-The Establishment uses an allowance matrix to measure the expected credit losses of trade receivables, which comprise a large number of small balances.
-Loss rates are calculated using a 'flow rate' method based on the probability of a receivable progressing through successive-stages-of-delinquency-to-write=off.-Flow_rates_are_calculated_separately_for exposures in different segments based on the following common credit risk characteristics-geographic region, age of customer relationship and type of goods sold/service availed.
+The Establishment uses an allowance matrix to measure the expected credit losses of trade receivables, which comprise a number of balances.
+Loss rates are calculated using a 'flow rate' method based on the probability of a receivable progressing through successive stages of delinquency to write-off.
+Flow rates are calculated separately for exposures in different segments based on the following common credit risk characteristics - geographic region, age of customer relationship and type of product purchased.